 The KitchenAid Gourmet Pizza Wheel is one of the finest wheels we've had the pleasure of using.
 It uses an ergonomic, non-slip handle with a huge knuckle and thumb catch.
 It easily cuts through medium to thin crust pizzas with a heavy and sturdy construction that doesn't wobble while you work.
 We especially love the cute colors which fit any kitchen design.

-While we appreciate the performance with most types of pizza, the blade isn't the sharpest out there and struggles when cutting through a super thick crust.
-Another issue is the size.
-The handle is rather large and requires a good deal of space in your kitchen drawer.
-However, consider this option if you're seeking a high-quality traditional design.
+We appreciate how it performed with most types of pizza, but the blade isn't the sharpest and struggles when cutting through a super thick crust.
+If you don't want the hassle of having to cut multiple times on thicker crust, we suggest the Checkered Chef Rocker Blade to handle the job the first time.
+Another issue we encountered was the size.
+The handle is quite large and takes up a good deal of space in a kitchen drawer.
+But if you're searching for a high-quality traditional design, then you should consider this option.

 The Checkered Chef Rocker Blade is 100% stainless steel that makes a nice addition to your kitchen collection.
 The blade is sharp, thin, and easy to sharpen.
 The rockered construction allows you to rock the blade side-side easily to get a straight and evenly sliced pizza in seconds.
 Compared to other pizza wheels and scissors, it's much faster and easier to use.
 You can also use it to cut veggies, fruit, or anything you'd regularly cut with a knife.
 This is basically the same blade as the Pizza Blade by Kitchenstar but comes at a way lower cost.
 This is an excellent option for penny pinchers seeking a stainless steel pizza blade that'll slice and dice all day long!

-The protective sheath it comes with is nice and burly but is much thinner than other options.
-It's also hard to get the blade inside the sheath because both sides are the same height and dark in color.
+The included protective sheath is nice and burly, but it's also much thinner than other options.
+Getting the blade inside the sheath is challenging because both sides are the same height and dark in color.
 As a result, you need to be careful when cleaning and putting it away, as the blade is incredibly sharp.
-Like all pizza blades, it also requires additional storage space.
-That said, the thin profile will easily slip into the corner of your drawer.
-If you're in the market for a thin, lightweight stainless pizza blade, this is the best deal out there.
+Like all pizza blades, it requires additional storage space.
+That said, the thin profile can easily slip into the corner of your drawer.
+If the length of this blade is too long for your drawers, we suggest a more compact design like the Kitchy Wheel, which also performed well in our testing.

 If you're seeking a traditional handled pizza cutter at an excellent price, the Schvubenr Premium won't disappoint.
 Slice through pizzas thick and thin with the stainless steel blade construction and ergonomic, non-slip grip.
 It can be sharpened for longevity with performances that mirror high-end products on the market.
 It is very similar to the KitchenAid Gourmet Pizza Wheel, with a wheel that's just a touch smaller.
 If a deal is what you seek, this is what we recommend.